italrr/canvas/README.md

 - No classes.
 And Objects are not exactly _objects_.
 They're called Contexts and they can be used to store variables, but one should use a different philosophy from OOP when using them.
 - Similarly to LISP, it tries to treat everything as a list.
 - Strings can only be formed with single quotes `'EXAMPLE'`
-- Unusual control flow driven by abstract concepts such as context "linking", context switching, etc.
+- Atypical but powerful control flow known as inline context switching.
 - Recursion is encouraged
 - Parallelism and concurrency are first class citizens
 - Honestly?
 Downright different (Hopefully within reason).
 This project still needs to be proven, so don't expect anything serious for now.